 Step 8 - Procurement

-Historically, it was always the designers responsibility to co-ordinate, organise and get the product to site at the right time.
-This can be pretty stressful and time consuming especially if there are delays or something becomes broken.
-The skills to organise this part of the design project is really what you are paying for.
-It is normal for most designers to purchase product for your design project.
+Historically, it was always the designers' responsibility to coordinate, organise and get the product to site at the right time.
+This can be pretty stressful and time-consuming especially if there are delays or something becomes broken.
+The skills to organise this part of the design project are really what you are paying for.
+It is normal for most designers to purchase products for your design project.

 Your interior designer needs to be highly organised and run a very tight ship juggling many aspects of the project to pull it together successfully.